Do You Have To Tell A Prospective Employer That You're Pregnant? A Headhunter Explains

 While pregnancy is no longer the death knell to a career it once was, we are by no means living in a perfect environment for working mothers.
 It's important to take the time to look over the benefits package and handbook before accepting a position so that you can adequately assess the flexibility of the workplace, their willingness to work with the dynamics of parenthood, and also their maternity leave and family insurance policies.
 For instance, are they flexible about working from home some days?
 Do they offer any paid maternity leave, and how does one accrue sick time?

 Something else to consider — child care.
 Some employers offer stipends for child care or have an on-site day care facility.
 Most benefits package offers will state these plainly.
 Also, do a little Googling.
 Find out if there's any pending litigation against them, or negative reviews regarding the many and varied aspects of parenthood.
-I once worked in a place that I found out only after starting there, had a nasty habit of finding out how to demote and fire pregnant mothers while they worked for them by either means of not extending a contract, or limiting the work available for those moms.
+I once worked in a place that I found out, only after starting there, had a nasty habit of demoting and firing pregnant mothers while they worked for them by either means of not extending a contract, or limiting the work available for those moms.
 It's infuriating, but it still happens.

 In the end, it's a choice you have to make.
 If you really want to discuss it with a potential employer, understand there are risks, and evaluate whether or not it's worth it before you do.